 - Long-term use of birth control pills or shots

 What are the Symptoms of Uterine Fibroids?

-Every case is different and some women may never experience symptoms, but there are three common symptoms in women who have uterine fibroids.
+Every case is different and some women may never experience symptoms of fibroids, but there are three common signs that exist among a majority of women with uterine fibroids.

 Excessive Menstrual Bleeding